calaldees/teachingWorkshops/teacherTraining/_mentors.md

    * Are they aware of the 10 key questions?
    * Are they aware of uni sessions each week?
 [Subject Handbook](https://learn.canterbury.ac.uk/bbcswebdav/pid-2664627-dt-content-rid-3988355_1/xid-3988355_1) [doc](http://ccccumentors.org.uk/files/secondary/Documentation/subject-documentation/computing/Computer%20Science%20Curriculum%20Guidance.docx)
 * Explain that the grading system is changing; no grading against the Standards; just the need to meet them holistically by the end of the programme; MPR/PPR stage checks will be in place
-* Where is the student on [Furlong and Maynard (1995): Five stages of pre-service teacher learning](http://ccccumentors.org.uk/files/secondary/Documentation/programme-handbooks/school-direct/Subject%20mentor%20and%20tutor%20visits%20and%20support%20F&M%20model%202020-21.pdf)?
+* Where is the student on [Furlong and Maynard (1995): Five stages of pre-service teacher learning](http://ccccumentors.org.uk/files/secondary/Documentation/general-advice-and-guidance/Subject%20Mentor%20and%20Tutor%20Visits%20and%20Support%202021-22.docx)?
+   * Early Idealism
+   * Personal Survival
+   * Dealing with Difficulties
+   * Hitting a Platu
+   * Moving on
    * Quickly: Students strengths?
 Next steps for development?
    * On track? or Not on track? (support for student)
 * The timetable that they have devised for the student (check it provides coverage of both KS3 and KS4 and ascertain if access to KS5 is at all possible).